 0. Introduction 1.
 Public Health 2.
 Development and Public Health 3.
 Globalization and Public Health 4.
 Disasters, Climate Crisis, and Public Health 5.
 Public Health Diplomacy 6.
 Public Health Security 7.
 Conclusion – Public Health and Beyond: Case Study of SARS-CoV-2

-Sherri L. Porcelain is a Lecturer at the University of Miami College of Arts and Sciences, USA where she teaches global public health in world affairs with focus on Latin America and the Caribbean for the department of Interdisciplinary International Studies.
-She is also a faculty member in the Department of Public Health Sciences at the university.
+Sherri L. Porcelain is a Lecturer in the Department of International Studies at the University of Miami where she teaches global public health in world affairs with focus on Latin America and the Caribbean for the International Studies Program.
+She has also been a voluntary faculty member in the Department of Public Health Sciences at the university since 1988.